 First-time home buyers pay Goods Service Tax (GST) or Harmonized Sales Tax (HST) on the cost of the new house.
-If you qualify for this program, you can get a rebate of part of the GST or HST.
-Be it renovation, an under-construction building, expansion of an existing house, or conversion of a non-residential property into a residential one, several houses can qualify for this policy.
+If you qualify for this program, you can get a part of the GST or HST rebate.
+Several places can be eligible for this policy: renovation, an under-construction building, expansion of an existing home, or conversion of a non-residential property into a residential one.

 Rebates may be available for both the federal and provisional parts of the HST.
-Check if you are eligible for this program and if yes, ensure you have the necessary documents.
-If you have a home to sell, then do check out this website for some pretty great options.
+Check if you are eligible for this program, and if yes, ensure you have the necessary documents.
+If you have a home to sell, check out this website for some great options.

 You can claim interest-free loans to make the house energy-efficient.
-Although this program is not just for first-time homebuyers, they can certainly benefit from it.
-You can claim grants up to $5,000 to get energy-efficient retrofits to the house.
-Get rebates simply by ensuring that your house is energy efficient.
-Make sure that you go through all the relevant programs as both lenders and the Government offer them to buyers.
-Before making any decision, talk to experts and professionals to understand the entire process.
-You should seek out the help of mortgage experts so you can make informed decisions.
+Although this program is not just for first-time homebuyers, they can benefit from it.
+You can claim grants of up to $5,000 to get energy-efficient home retrofits.
+Get rebates simply by ensuring that your home is energy efficient.
+Ensure you go through all the relevant programs, as lenders and the Government offer them to buyers.
+Before deciding, talk to experts and professionals to understand the entire process.
+You should seek the help of mortgage experts to make informed decisions.